Open-Data-Product-Initiative/odpc-dev/source/index.html.md

 * **ODPC defines the reusable portfolio objects.**
 * **ODPG defines the relationships.**

 This keeps each specification focused.
 ODPC should not redefine the full structure of a data product.
 That belongs to ODPS or to another source product model.
 ODPC should also not define graph traversal, graph analytics, or relationship semantics.
-Those belong to ODPG.
+Those belong to [Open Data Product Graphs, ODPG](https://opendataproducts.org/odpg-v1.0/).

 ## Main ODPC objects
 > Example of ProductReference: